-Do you wonder how high the Median wage Switzerland-wide and what salary you can expect?
+Are you wondering what the current median salary in Switzerland is and what salary you can expect?

-In the workplace and in families, it is unfortunately far too rare to talk openly about money and one's own salary.
-In this article you will therefore get many valuable insights into the median salary in Switzerland by age and gender.
-You will also get a Median Wage Calculator hand, to get your Classify Swiss salary to be able
+In the workplace and in families, people unfortunately rarely talk openly about money and their own salary.
+In this article, you will therefore gain valuable insights into the median salary in Switzerland by age and gender.
+You will also be given a median salary calculator to help you categorise your Swiss salary.

-As a bonus you even get 3 important tips to increase your median wage across Switzerland!
-But first, let's see where you stand with your current salary compared to the median salary in Switzerland.
+As a bonus, you'll even get 3 important tips on how to increase your median salary across Switzerland!
+But first, let's take a look at where you stand with your current salary compared to the median salary in Switzerland.

 Where do you stand with your current salary?
-With just one click you can check your Comparison to median wage calculate.
-Use the combination of orientation within the income distribution and median wage calculator.
+With just one click, you can calculate the comparison to the median salary.
+Use the combination of orientation within the income distribution and median salary calculator.

-According to the FSO, the upper class earns at least 150% more than the Swiss middle class and thus starts at gross 10'128 Franconia per month.
+According to the FSO, the upper class earns at least 150% more than the Swiss middle class and thus starts at a gross 10,128 francs per month.

 Notice: